yangshun/flow-scripts/README.md

 #### What it does

 Searches for files matching the specified [glob pattern](https://www.wikiwand.com/en/Glob_(programming)) and lists the files that do not contain `@flow`.
-Files that are have `@noflow` are ignored.
+Files that have `@noflow` are ignored.
 If `pattern` is not specified, it defaults to `./**/*.{js,jsx}`.
-Please note that this commands works on files only, and not directories, hence you will have to specify a file extension.
-You will also have to quote your parameter (using double quotes if you need it to run in Windows).
+Please note that this commands works on files only, and not directories, hence you will have to explicitly specify a file extension.
+You will also have to quote your parameter (use double quotes if you need it to run in Windows).
 An example as follows:

 ```
 $ flow-scripts unmonitored "src/**/*.js"